gokceyagmurbudak/UrbanSprawlExploreR/README.md

 ### For Free Users:

-Please change the variables for yours;
+Please change the variables for your useage;

 ```
 url <- "https://glad.umd.edu/users/Potapov/GLCLUC2020/Built-up_change_2000_2020/"
 #If your city is in the intersection, you can type more than one tile name, the function will merge it for you. ex. c("50N_020E","50N_030E")